ajaypp123/CKA-Certification-Course-2025/Day 07/README.md

 3. **Scheduler**
    - Assigns Pods to worker nodes based on resource availability and other constraints.
+   - It evaluates factors such as resource availability (e.g., CPU, memory, or storage volumes), node labels, taints and tolerations, and quota restrictions to assign Pods to nodes.

 4. **Controller Manager**
    - Implements control loops that ensure the desired state of the cluster is maintained.